bitbound/TightVncPassword/README.md

 A console app that lets you set new passwords for TightVNC in a non-interactive environment.
 The password is encrypted using the same C++ code from the TightVNC repository.

+Note: This repo uses some of the original source code from the TightVNC project.
+License information (also GPL-licensed) and full source code can be found [here](https://www.tightvnc.com/licensing.php).

 ```
 TightVncPassword